Click for Our treks

 Dhaulagiri Circuit trek advice

-This was originally written in the mid-1990s but is still applicable.
+This was originally written in the mid-1990s and in 2009 I trekked around

 Altitude Preparation